ameenam2/ameenam2/README.md

 - 👋 Hi, I’m @ameenam2
-- 👀 I’m interested in Software Development and Data Science.
 - 🌱 I’m currently learning C,C++, and Swift.
-- 📫 How to reach me @ameenamohammed111@gmail.com
+- 📫 How to reach me @ameenam@usf.edu

 <!---
 ameenam2/ameenam2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.